lordrukie/keyboard-switch/README.md

 # keyboard-switch
-SImple Script to enable and disable laptop's internal keyboard
+Simple Script to enable and disable laptop's internal keyboard

+## How to use
+You can just simply run the install.sh and boom!

+## Requirements
+You should install **xinput** for running this script
+<code>sudo apt install xinput -y</code>